djbowen95/Hit-the-Bucket/README.md

 Bucket list application built with React.
 Multi-component application that stores user's bucket list in state; passes bucket list object and state modifying functions through props to different components.
 Built from starter code.

 Work in progress.
+You can view a deployed version of the current application here: https://djbowen95.github.io/Hit-the-Bucket/

+Work in progress.
 I have been documenting this project as I've been building it.
 Please look at issues #1, #5 and #6 to see my progress so far (or release 0.1.0).

 ## Contents